Haijin: Policy

 The Qing regent Prince Rui resumed the sea ban in 1647, but it was not effective until a more severe order followed in 1661 upon the ascension of the Kangxi Emperor.
 In an evacuation as the "Great Clearance" or "Frontier Shift", coastal residents of Guangdong, Fujian, Zhejiang, Jiangsu, and parts of Shandong were required to destroy their property and move inland 30–50 li (about 16–26 km), with Qing soldiers erecting boundary markers and enforcing the death penalty on those beyond it.
 Ships were destroyed, and foreign trade was again limited to that passing through Macao.
 Checks and adjustments were made the following year, and the inhabitants of five counties—Panyu, Shunde, Xinhui, Dongguan, and Zhongshan—moved again the year after that.
 Following numerous high-level memorials, the evacuation was no longer enforced after 1669.
 In 1684, following the destruction of Tungning, other bans were lifted.
 The year after that, customs offices were established in Guangzhou, Xiamen, Ningbo, and Songjiang to deal with foreign trade.

 Repressive Qing policies such as the queue caused Chinese traders to emigrate in such large numbers, however, that the Kangxi Emperor began to fear the military implications.
-The immigrant community in Jakarta was estimated at 100,000 and rumors circulated that a Ming heir was living on Luzon.
-A ban on trade in the "Southern Ocean" followed in 1717, with tighter port inspections and travel restrictions.
+The immigrant community in Jakarta was estimated at 100,000 and imperial agents were sent to Luzon to investigate rumors that a Ming heir was living there.
+A ban on trade in the "Southern Sea" followed in 1717, with tighter port inspections and travel restrictions.
 Emigrants were ordered to return to China within the next three years upon penalty of death; those emigrating in future were to face the same punishment.